LeRoy police issue Child Safety Alert after a girl was approached by a man in a white van

-LEROY, Ill. — LeRoy Police issued a Child Safety Alert Wednesday evening.
+LEROY, Ill.
+(WMBD) — The LeRoy Police Department issued a Child Safety Alert Wednesday evening.

 Officers say Tuesday afternoon a girl was approached while she was walking her dog by a man driving a white minivan.
 She was walking her dog on North Main St. between Cherry and North Streets.